brandynlucca/AcousticScattering.jl/docs/src/tutorials/fish.md

 (change_db = 0.004457772914733482, relative_amplitude_change = 0.0005185601692003247)
 ```

-Repeat with `fish_surfaces(; qorder=7)` to refine quadrature independently, and at
-each frequency, incidence and observation direction of interest.
-Require changes
-below 0.1 dB **and** 1% complex amplitude for this example.
-Check the isolated
-solutions too when interpreting small component differences, and sample near
-scattering nulls.
-Run dense refinements sequentially; allow at least 16 GB RAM.
+Repeat with `fish_surfaces(; qorder=7)` to refine quadrature independently, and at each frequency, incidence and observation direction of interest.
+Require changes below 0.1 dB **and** 1% complex amplitude for this example.
+Check the isolated solutions too when interpreting small component differences, and sample near scattering nulls.
+Run dense refinements sequentially.
+Allow at least 16 GB RAM.

 These changes measure numerical convergence, not physical-model error.
-A measured
-fish calculation also needs both registered surfaces, units, segmentation and
+A measured fish calculation also needs both registered surfaces, units, segmentation and smoothing records.
-smoothing records.
 Synthetic ellipsoids cannot recover the published CT anatomy.